MeowIce/mirror-request/.github/ISSUE_TEMPLATE/mirror-request.md

 ---
 name: Mirror request
-about: If you want me to mirror your project(s), choose this
+about: If you want me to mirror project(s), choose this
 title: New Mirror request
 labels: ''
 assignees: ''